 - The average millennial checks their phone more than 150 times a day

 Considering it’s been over a year since she presented these figures, it’s fair to assume the numbers have only increased.
-In fact, this new (free but gated) report finds millennials are on their devices 200 times a day.

 Why is that, do you think?

 She claims it’s “sensory experience of communication that helps us to connect with others, without having to look away.”
 For marketers, that means infinite ways and opportunities to connect with audiences.

 But, how can brands cut through the clutter to connect with consumers and cultivate loyalty as they hop from one mobile experience to the next?